flatironinstitute/nemos/docs/installation.md

 **Note: Replace `username` with your actual Windows username.*

 ## Installation Steps
+After creating you virtual environment, follow one of the following sections below, depending on whether you need GPU support or not:
 ### CPU Installation

 To install `nemos` on a system without a GPU, run this command from within your activated environment,